Dav1dde/BraLa/README.md

 BraLa supports a few commandline options:

 ```
+    --brala-conf            the path to brala.conf, relativ to "res" or absolute
--u, --username              specifies the username, which will be used to auth with the login servers,
+    --username              -u  specifies the username, which will be used to auth with the login servers,
                             if this is not possible and the server is in offline mode, it will be used
-                            as playername.
+                            as playername

--p, --password              the password which is used to authenticate with the login servers, set this
+    --password  -p          the password which is used to authenticate with the login servers, set this
                             to a random value if you don't want to authenticate with the servers

--c, --credentials           minecrafts lastlogin file will be used for authentication and logging in,
+    --credentials   -c      uses minecrafts lastlogin file for authentication and logging in,
                             --username and --password are used as fallback
+    --session               uses the supplied session to login to minecraft, this requires --username
+    --auto-session  -a      tries to use launcher_profiles.json to extract session key
     --offline               start in offline mode
+    --width                 specifies the width of the window
+    --height                specifies the height of the window
+    --not-resizable         window should not be resizable
+    --renderer              Specify default renderer for BraLa, either deferred or forward

--h, --host                  the IP/adress of the minecraft server
+    --host  -h              the IP/adress of the minecraft server
     --port                  the port of the minecraft server, defaults to 25565
     --res                   path to the resources folder, named "res"
     --no-snoop              disables "snooping" (= sending completly anonym information to mojang)
---tesselation-threads       specifies the number of threads used to tessellate the terrain, defaults to 3.
+    --tessellation-threads  specifies the number of threads used to tessellate the terrain, defaults to 3.
                             More threads: more used memory (each thread needs his own tessellation-buffer),
-                            more CPU usage, but faster terrain tessellation.
+                            more CPU usage, but faster terrain tessellation
     --texture-pack          Path to texture pack, if none specified defaults to config or tries to find minecraft.jar

---width                     specifies the width of the window
---height                    specifies the height of the window
+    --help
 ```

 ## Support ##